Dechrissen/website/blog/studying-saturdays.md

 allotted time, with no restrictions on sources used.

 After the Studying phase ends, Ernie alerts the group, and allots 10 minutes for the Writing phase.
 During this time, each participant should write a
 _short_ paragraph summarizing their learning.
-This is obviously not graded or evaluated, it's just to encourage further thinking about the topic, so that participants are forced to organize their learnings about it.
+This is obviously not graded or evaluated, it's just to encourage organized thinking about the topic.

 The final phase is the Discussion phase, during which participants can read each other's paragraphs and discuss the topic, and exchange ideas and opinions.
 The purpose of this phase is to "crystallize" the learning from the previous two phases.